PyGCL/PyGCL/README.md

 Call these augmentation functions by feeding with a `Graph` in a tuple form of node features, edge index, and edge features `(x, edge_index, edge_attrs)` will produce corresponding augmented graphs.

 ### Composite Augmentations
-PyGCL supports composing arbitrary numbers of augmentations together.
-To compose a list of augmentation instances `augmentor`, you need to use the `Compose` class:
+PyGCL supports composing arbitrary numbers of augmentation functions together.
+The `Compose `class can be used for jointly using a list of augmentation instances `augmentor` consecutively:

 ```python
 import GCL.augmentor as A